Connecticut Application for Extension of Time for Payment of Income Tax

 Historical Past-Year Versions of Connecticut Form CT-1127

-We have a total of eight past-year versions of Form CT-1127 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of thirteen past-year versions of Form CT-1127 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1127, 2016 Application for Extension of Time for Payment of Income Tax